Nylon vs Polyester – Which is Best For Your Home?

 Which is the better carpet nylon or polyester?

-Any questions on whether you should go with nylon or polyester?
+Any questions on nylon vs polyester?
 Let me know in the comments below.